 Getting Control of IRA Funds with Self-Directed Accounts and IRA-LLCs

 The tax code requires that IRA funds be held by qualified custodians and there are specialized trust companies that offer self-directed accounts.
 In the plain-vanilla set-up, all real estate transactions are handled by the custodian trust company that holds the IRA.
 This structure, albeit provides the ability to invest the IRA in alternative assets, must contend with the drag of transactions processing and associated fees imposed by the custodian.

 A novel structure, using an IRA-LLC, can be used to get “checkbook control” to increase efficiency and reduce fees.
 With a checkbook control IRA, you get total control of the funds and custodian involvement in transactions is obviated.
 Checkbook control allows you to grab opportunities as soon as you discover them.

 Checkbook-Control Solo 401(k)s and Defined Benefit Plans: Perfect For Real Estate Agents

-Real estate agents, who have self-employment earnings, can easily use the best tax-advantaged vehicles provided for by tax law: Qualified Plans.
+Real estate agents, who have self-employment earnings, can easily use the best tax-advantaged vehicles provided for by tax law: Qualified Retirement Plans or “QRPs.”

 Due to non-discrimination rules that don’t allow for unequal benefits among retirement plan participants, Qualified Plans for large firms are costly to administer and are of limited benefit to the business owners.
 Real estate agents that are self-employed and don’t have employees can access the full tax benefits of 401(k) plans and Cash Balance Plans without any of the limitations.

 These plans don’t require a custodian and allow for sheltering, potentially, hundreds of thousands of dollars from income taxation.
-Just think about it: get a hundred thousand dollar tax deduction and invest the money in real estate.
+Just think about it: get a hundred thousand dollar tax deduction and invest the money in real estate tax-free.